 Since there are many different options when it comes to hydroponic systems (here’s how much some different hydroponic systems cost), it can be hard to decide what method may work best for your hydroponic garden.
-Some hydroponic systems work better than others depending on the plant our growing and the spaces you have.
+Some hydroponic systems work better than others depending on the plant our growing and the space you have.
 Here’s a quick overview of some of the different types of hydroponic systems.

 With NFT hydroponic systems, the nutrient solution is pumped into channels that can hold a varied amount of plants.
 The channels are slightly sloped, so the nutrient solution flows through the channel, over the plant’s roots dangling roots, and back into the hydroponic reservoir.
 NFT hydroponic systems don’t often use grow medium and foam net pot inserts are typically used to secure the plant.

 Due to the size of the channels, NFT hydroponic systems work best for plants that have a small root system, like leafy greens.

 Of the different kinds of hydroponic systems, NFT hydroponic systems are the most scalable.
 The simple concept makes it easy to set up a system to grow a lot of plants, which makes it one of the go-to methods for commercial growers.